Classic Motorcycle Build

 Footwear

-Just like your head and hands, your feet and ankles are fragile.
-The best protection for your feet is over-the-ankle footwear, even in the summer.
+Just like your head and hands, your feet and ankles are also fragile, particularly on older riders.
+The best protection is over-the-ankle footwear, even in the summer.

 extended vision cupola caboose 1971